The Many Masks of DPIA: The Data Protection Risk Guardian

 However, each of the laws has a unique way of introducing it into their laws, although the meaning, contents, and when it is required remain the same across the countries.
 Depending on the structure of each law, some include the requirement for conducting a DPIA as part of the obligations and duties of data controllers and processors,[9] while others provide for it as part of the general data processing requirements.[10]
 In Côte d’Ivoire, although the DPIA requirement is not a provision in the substantive law, the supervisory authority (ARTCI) requires it as a good practice for processing sensitive personal data.[11]
 For the countries with implied DPIA requirements, most of the provisions are based on the general obligation of data controllers to implement appropriate technical and organisational measures to protect personal data.
 In addition, the implied DPIA provisions mandate data controllers to identify risks to personal data they process, establish appropriate safeguards, verify the effectiveness of the safeguards, and regularly update existing measures.[12]

-Another noticeable trend is prior consultation with the data protection authority as a condition for continuing with a processing activity after a DPIA has been conducted under some of these laws.
-For example, Kenya’s Data Protection Act provides that the impact assessment report shall be submitted to the data protection authority (ODPC) 60 days before the processing of data.
-In Nigeria, consultation with the data protection authority is also required prior to processing, where the DPIA discloses a high risk to the rights and freedoms of a data subject.
-In Mauritius, prior consultation with the data protection authority is also a requirement, and the data controller or processor may be required to provide the DPIA for assessment.
-For context, in its 2022 report, the Mauritius Data Protection Commission disclosed that it analysed four DPIAs within the year.
-The DRC also mandates consultation where a DPIA discloses a high risk if the data controller does not take measures to mitigate the risk.
-In Benin and Congo, although the data controller is not required to consult with the supervisory authority, when carrying out an impact analysis, they are required to seek advice from the data protection officer if one has been appointed.
+Another noticeable trend is prior consultation with the data protection authority as a condition for continuing a processing activity after a DPIA has been conducted under some of these laws.
+For example, Kenya’s Data Protection Act provides that the impact assessment report shall be submitted to the data protection authority (ODPC) 60 days before data processing.
+In Nigeria, consultation with the data protection authority is also required before processing, where the DPIA discloses a high risk to the rights and freedoms of a data subject.[13]
+In Mauritius, prior consultation with the data protection authority is also a requirement, and the data controller or processor may be required to provide the DPIA for assessment.[14]
+For context, in its 2022 report, the Mauritius Data Protection Commission disclosed that it analysed four DPIAs within the year.[15]
+The DRC also mandates consultation where a DPIA discloses a high risk if the data controller does not take measures to mitigate the risk.[16]
+In Benin and Congo, although the data controller is not required to consult with the supervisory authority when carrying out an impact analysis, they are required to seek advice from the data protection officer if one has been appointed.
+The requirement is also available under the laws in Ethiopia[17] and Seychelles.[18]In addition, in Malawi and Somalia, the DPIA report must be submitted to the DPA before commencing processing.[19]
 The trend shows the role of the data protection authority in mitigating risk.
-The implication is that for processing activities that may involve high risks to data subjects and where the risk cannot be mitigated, the data protection authority can either advise on how to further mitigate the risk or stop such processing.
+The implication is that for processing activities that may involve high risks to data subjects and where the risk cannot be mitigated, the data protection authority can advise on how to further mitigate the risk or stop such processing.

 [1] Nigeria.
 The Data Protection Implementation Framework called it “Data Protection Impact Assessment.”